9 Steps to Prevent Vaginal Infection

 Your intimate area is often warm and moist.
-This, combined with other factors, allows microorganisms to proliferate, causing a range of uncomfortable symptoms.
+And so, this combined with other factors, allows microorganisms to proliferate, causing a range of uncomfortable symptoms.

 Many types of infection are contracted during sexual intercourse, but they can also be the result of poor hygiene.
 Using public toilets, stress and the type of underwear you wear can also cause you to contract an infection.

-It’s estimated that 8 out of 10 woman will suffer from a vaginal infection at least once in their lifetime, especially if they’re exposed to the agents that cause them.
+Experts say that 8 out of 10 women will suffer from a vaginal infection at least once in their lifetime, especially if they’re exposed to the agents that cause them.

 The good news is that there are a few steps you can take to prevent vaginal infections.

-We know how concerned you are about this, so we wanted to share 9 of the most important steps in preventing vaginal infection with you today.
+We know how concerned you are about this, so we want to share 9 of the most important steps in preventing vaginal infection with you today.